dubst3pp4/dubst3pp4.github.io/content/post/2017-09-30-why-i-use-object-pascal.md

 ## Pascal has a great community

 Beside the official wiki, there is also an official forum[^11] where Free Pascal and Lazarus users will answer your questions.
 If you're active on Google+ you can have a look at the *Free Pascal and Lazarus Community*[^12], too.
-There is an annual *Pascal Conference (PasCon)*[^13] and well as multiple local Free Pascal and Lazarus meetups.
-And with the *Blaise Pascal Magazine*[^14] you will find a monthly publication which offers a broad selection of articles about Delphi, Free Pascal, Lazarus and Object Pascal in general.
+There are several Object Pascal related conferences and well as multiple local Free Pascal and Lazarus meetups.
+And with the *Blaise Pascal Magazine*[^13] you will find a monthly publication which offers a broad selection of articles about Delphi, Free Pascal, Lazarus and Object Pascal in general.

 ## Conclusion